jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology.md

 3. Scripturally, God has indirectly brought about some kind of evil.

 ##### Interesting Quote:
 1.  *But we are nonetheless free in the greatest sense that any creature of God could be free—we make willing choices, choices that have real effects.
-We are aware of no restraints on our will fro mGod when we make decisions.
+We are aware of no restraints on our will from God when we make decisions.
 We must insist that we have the power of willing choice; otherwise we will fall into the error fatalism or determinism and thus conclude that our choices do not matter or that we cannot really make willing choices.* (page 438)

 #### 2022-07-10 22:09 Pages 440-460
 ##### What I learned:
 1. Grudem really breaks down many common strawman arguments against Calvinism: *To say that God does not react to our actions is to deny the whole history of the Bible from Genesis to Revelation.* (453)
 1. Calvinism asserts the mystery of the doctrine of God's providence in light of the fact that God ordains that people do wrong yet continually places the blame for that wrong on the individual human beings who does wrong and never on God himself.
-3. A repeated rebuttal to Arminian stances is the lack of explicit Scriptural to justify the paradoxical aspects of the doctrine of God's providence.
-Grudem claims to hold an Arminian position, one relies more on human experience and intuition rather than specific texts of Scripture.
+3. A repeated rebuttal to Arminianism is their lack of explicit Scriptural to justify the paradoxical aspects of God's providence.
+Grudem claims that to hold an Arminian position, one relies more on human experience and intuition rather than specific texts of Scripture.

 ##### Interesting Quote:
 1.  *This causes us to conclude that God has made us in such a way that (1) he ordains all that we do, and (2) we exercise our personal will and make real, voluntary choices.
 Because we cannot understand this, should we therefore reject it?* (452)